erfan4lx/Telegram-Multi-Groups-Message-Sender/README.md

-# Telegram-Fake-Group-Converser
+# Telegram-Multi-Groups-Message-Sender
-A tool to make fake conserve and talks on Telegram groups
+A tool to send message to your target Telegram groups

 Contact with me to get the Password of Zip file on :